Peas, peas, they’re good for your heart, the more you eat the more protein you get. Right?

 Now, the protein powder made from peas can also be called pea protein isolate, because it is made by isolating the protein from these ground peas.

 Perhaps you could call this man made but before you put this page in the trash and move mediums for your knowledge dump, let me say that the distinction I am making here is that everything is taken from just the organic source without the need for excessive extras.

-How does that make Pea Protein different?
+How does that make Pea Protein a Superfood?